How do floods cause erosion?

 Answer and Explanation:

-Floods cause erosion because the amount of power that the flow of water brings is often sufficient enough to totally tear away top layers of soil.
-A...
+Floods cause erosion because the amount of power that the flow of water brings is often sufficient enough to completely tear away top layers of soil. ...

 See full answer below.